Saint Nicholas Cathedral, Karlovac: History

 Land was purchased for 3,000 Forints and 12 Ducats.
 The construction supervisor and architect for the new church was Josip Štiler.
 Construction costs were 30,000 Forints which were collected by the members of the local church municipality and by Serb merchants from Karlovac and Trieste.
 Arsa Teodorović painted icons for the church's iconostasis and the building was sanctified by Bishop Petar Jovanović in 1803.

 The church was devastated during World War II, and then again in 1991, during the Croatian War of Independence, when mines were detonated inside the church by Croatian forces.
 The church was repeatedly blown up and robbed until final destruction in 1993.

-2005 picture of the destroyed church.

-The facility was completely renovated in 2007.
-At 7 January 2012, on the Serbian Orthodox Church's Christmas liturgy, Croatian President Ivo Josipović visited the church.
+The church was completely renovated in 2007.
+In 2012, on the Serbian Orthodox Church's Christmas liturgy, Croatian President Ivo Josipović visited the church.